-- Eastwood: Dual Language campus.
+- ♣ Eastwood: Dual Language campus.
 Upon completion of the program, dual language graduates are fully bi-literate; skillful leaders who are academically and culturally prepared to meet the demands of a global society.
 The Eastwood High School STEM program contains Electrical, Mechanical, and General Engineering courses.
 The EHS STEM program is unique because it is completely lab oriented and instructors are constantly searching for new ideas, field trips and competitions to engage students in the STEM program.
-Eastwood High School has excellent Advanced Placement teachers and a proven program based on percentage of passing Advanced Placement scores (College Board).
-Students have opportunities at the freshmen and sophomore level to take Pre-Advanced Placement classes in English, Math, and Science.
-Advanced Placement classes are offered for Social Studies from freshmen through senior levels, and at the junior and senior level for English, Math, and Science.
-At Eastwood, your child will be afforded an array of upper level classes allowing him/her to accrue college credit based on the college he/she plans to attend. - Hanks: Hanks High School offers exciting, high demand career preparation pathways in Law, Safety, & Corrections, Information Technologies, Audio/Video Technology and Communication, Business Marketing and Management, and STEM (i.e., Engineering, Robotics, and Computer Programming).
+Eastwood High School has excellent advanced placement teachers and a proven program based on percentage of passing Advanced Placement scores (College Board).
+Students have opportunities at the freshmen and sophomore level to take Pre-Advanced Placement classes in English, math, and science.
+Advanced Placement classes are offered for social studies from freshmen through senior level, and at the junior and senior level for English, math, and science.
+At Eastwood, your child will be afforded an array of upper level classes allowing him/her to accrue college credit based on the college he/she plans to attend. - 4 Hanks: Hanks High School offers exciting, high demand career preparation pathways in Law, Safety, & Corrections, Information Technologies, Audio/Video Technology and Communication, Business Marketing and Management, and STEM (i.e., Engineering, Robotics, and Computer Programming).
 These pathways include certifications that allow them to be well rounded, productive citizens in the global marketplace.
 Certifications include MOS, Adobe, Autodesk, and Law/911 Emergency Dispatch and are available at no expense to our students.
 In addition, Hanks offers Dual Credit and Advanced Placement courses, giving students the opportunity to earn college credit while in high school.
-We provide various opportunities for students to participate in athletics, Academic UIL competitions, and experience an outstanding Fine Arts program. - Parkland: Texas Science, Technology, Engineering, Mathematics Academy (T-STEM).
+We provide various opportunities for students to participate in athletics, Academic UIL competitions, and experience an outstanding Fine Arts program. - 4 Parkland: Texas Science, Technology, Engineering, Mathematics Academy (T-STEM).
 The T-STEM Academy is a collaboration of UTEP, EPCC, and El Paso businesses that offers an environment conducive to learning demanding and integral advanced science, technology, engineering and mathematics concepts.
 Students have an opportunity for hands-on learning in robotics, rocketry, and six engineering courses.

-As a national Project Lead The Way-accredited and TEA-Accredited role model T-STEM Academy, Parkland provides innovative classes using college level engineering and

-Biotechnology curricula to prepare students to further their education in a four-year college, university, or institution of higher education.
-Unique to this high school, Parkland's T-STEM program is taught by three teachers with engineering degrees.
+As a national Project Lead The Way-accredited and TEA-Accredited role model T-STEM Academy, Parkland provides innovative classes using college level engineering and Biotechnology curricula to prepare students to further their education in a four-year college, university, or institution of higher education.
+Unique to this high school, Parkland's T-STEM program is taught by three teachers with engineering degrees. - ♣ Riverside: Located in the heart of the Lower Valley, Riverside High School offers big learning opportunities with a small school setting.
+We have a first-rate STEM program in Architectural /Civil Engineering, Industrial/Mechanical engineering, and Bio-Medical Science.
+The mechanical engineering program leads the way with El Paso's only University of Texas at Austin curriculum where students can earn freshmen college engineering credit at UT.
+The Trades and Industry programs require a two-year commitment and are open to 11th and 12th grade students only.
+These courses are taught in three-hour blocks (morning or afternoon) at our campus.
+We offer 11 different programs: Architecture, Audio Video Production, Automotive & Diesel Tech, Collision Repair, Cosmetology, Culinary Arts, Construction,